davefm95/aalx-system_engineering-devops/0x00-shell_basics/README.md

 10.The 9-firstdirdeletion deletes /tmp/my_first_directory
 11.The 10-back script changes working directory to previous one 12.The 11-lists script lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
-13.The 12-file_type prints the type of the file named iamafi
+13.The 12-file_type prints the type of the file named iamafile 14.The 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__